Procedure # 3031.A; Rev.: 3 (Effective January 1, 2020)

 IV.
 Definitions

-- CASHNet – A third-party, e-commerce service provider contracted by the University of Wisconsin that is used to process credit card payments.
+- Cashnet/Transact – A third-party, e-commerce service provider contracted by the University of Wisconsin that is used to process credit card payments.

-- Merchant Connect (MCP) – An online tool from Elavon, the credit card processor, which displays transaction activity and monthly statements.
+- Payments Insider– An online customer portal from Elavon, the credit card processor, which displays transactional activity and monthly statements used for reconciliation and other merchant account business needs.

-- Site Manager – This individual is the point of contact for the campus department merchant account(s) and should have influence to establish procedures for the day-to-day handling of payment cards to ensure compliance.
+- Site Manager – This required role for the merchant account is an individual who is the point of contact for the merchant account(s) and should have influence to establish procedures for the day-to-day handling of payment cards to ensure compliance.

 V. Related references